Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/node-express-query-notion-database.md

 npm i @notionhq/client dotenv
 ```

-We also add the `dotenv` package so we can keep our secrets there.
+We also add the `dotenv` package to keep our secrets there.
 Quickly head over to your gitignore and add the `.env` file.

 ```text